 - Since employees in good health may be more likely to select CDHPs, traditional plans may enroll a larger proportion of sick people, making those plans less financially stable.

-These findings are important considering that the Affordable Care Act of 2010 may encourage continued growth in CDHPs.
+These findings are important considering that the Affordable Care Act of 2010 (ACA) may encourage continued growth in CDHPs.
 This study was funded by the California HealthCare Foundation and the Robert Wood Johnson Foundation and published in Health Affairs.

 The complete article is available free of charge on the Health Affairs site through the External Link below.